jwstegemann/fritz2/www/src/pages/docs/20_Render HTML.md

 This `renderEach` implementation does the patch-determination applying the standard `equals`-method of the list's type `T`.
 This is the reason, why is targeted to *value* objects: They are implicitly defined by their equality!

+Have a look at its usage in our [master detail](/examples/masterdetail/) example.

 #### Reactive Rendering of Lists of entities

 As `List<T>` as value of a store is a common use case, where `T` is an *entity*, thus it has some stable *identity*